Estimated reading time: 2 minutes

 Did someone recently announce their intention to start a business?
 It’s time to celebrate that decision.
 Here’s what to put in an office gift basket.

-This technological age encourages many people to strike out on their own, to not work for a traditional company and create their own empire.
+This technological age encourages many people to strike out on their own, to create their own empire rather than work for a traditional company.

 The first business I started was typing resumes.
 In the 1980s such an on-the-side business made sense during my six months of employment at a university.
 Students who began looking for jobs came to the office to ask for resume help.
 That’s how I began.